shelbymode/getter-erc-20-balance/README.md

-# Description
+## Description

-This npm package provides a class called `getter-erc-20-balance` that allows you to retrieve the balance of an ERC20 contract for a given wallet address.
+This npm package provides a class called `ERC20Balance` that allows you to retrieve the balance of an ERC20 contract for a given wallet address using `getERC20BalanceOf` method.

 ## Installation